-Within easy walking distance of Istron village with its cafés and restaurants, this beach is just 12km south east of Agios Nikolaos.
+Within easy walking distance of Istron village with its cafés and restaurants, this beach is a 20-minute drive south east of Agios Nikolaos.

 A great snorkelling beach, there are also PADI diving courses on offer at the far end, near the Istron Bay Hotel.

-The town’s main beach is a Blue Flag 200m-stretch of golden sand, with good facilities, upmarket waterfront tavernas nearby and a watersports school for an effortless day by the sea.
+The town’s main beach is a Blue Flag 200m-stretch of golden sand, with good facilities, a choice of waterfront tavernas nearby and a watersports school for an effortless day by the sea.

 There are buses from Agios Nikolaos every hour, a 20-minute drive away.

-Accessible via a coastal road, Plaka’s beach lies to its west, 5km from the more cosmopolitan and busier Elounda.
+Accessible via a coastal road, Plaka’s beach lies to its west, a ten-minute drive from Elounda.

-Opposite the Spinalonga Peninsula is a small islet where you’ll find this unspoilt sandy beach in a rugged natural setting.
+Opposite the Spinalonga Peninsula is a small islet where you’ll find this unspoilt sandy beach – the local’s choice – in a rugged natural setting.

 Beyond Elounda, cross the narrow isthmus with windmills and follow a dirt track to Agios Loukas church, where you can park.
 From there, it’s a short walk down to the beach.

+It’s very busy in high season.
 Get there early and leave when the tourist boats arrive.
-Flat rocks to the northwest of the beach are popular with nudists.
+The flat rocks to the northwest of the beach are popular with nudists.

 Things to do

-Barren and mysterious, Spinalonga was a Venetian stronghold for 150 years.
+Barren and mysterious, Spinalonga Island, opposite Plaka, was a Venetian stronghold for 150 years.
 Its ruined buildings are now famous as the leper colony described in Victoria Hislop’s book The Island.
-The popular boat trips from Elounda tend to be crowded.
+Boat trips from Elounda tend to be crowded.
 Instead, set off from Plaka.